hypermodeinc/modus/README.md

 or on any hosting platform that meets your needs.

-However, over at [Hypermode](https://hypermode.com/) we have built additional tooling and infrastructure to make constructing and deploying your agents and AI applications easy.
+However, over at [Hypermode](https://hypermode.com/) we have built additional tooling and infrastructure to make constructing and deploying your agents and AI apps easy.
 Hypermode includes models, observability, debugging, and function hosting.
 Just push your code to Github and Hypermode will automatically build and deploy it on global infrastructure.